Federal Financial Aid

 The Assistance League of Mid-Missouri/Professional Leaders Auxiliary Scholarship presented to female students who are Mid-Missouri residents, U.S. citizens and 25 years or older with at least a 2.75 GPA.
 To apply the student must fill out the Evening Campus Scholarship application, found on the Scholarship Finder.

 Associate Degree Transfer Grant

-Associate Degree Transfer Grants are available to undergraduate students when they have completed an Associate Degree within the past twelve months.
+Associate Degree Transfer Grants are available to undergraduate students when they have completed an Associate Degree.
 The degree must consist of 60 credit hours or its equivalent.
 The student must not have received the Associate Degree from Columbia College, and they must not have attended another college (other than the college that awarded the associates degree) since the award of the Associate Degree.
 The student must apply for the Associate Degree Transfer Grant before or during their first semester of enrollment at Columbia College after they completed their associate degree.

 Students wishing to apply for the Associate Degree Transfer Grant must complete the Application for Institutional Aid on CougarTrack.
 The Associate Degree Transfer Grant provides a reduction in tuition for each eligible student at a maximum of 5 percent.
 This award is available for up to six consecutive semesters (including summer).
 To receive and remain eligible for the grant, the student must maintain good academic standing, according to established institutional policy.